WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

 -   _slug_ `string`: Theme slug.
+-   _settings_ `?Object`: Optional settings object.
--   _newThemeSlug_ `?string`: A theme to switch to if the theme to delete is active.
+-   _settings.newThemeSlug_ `?string`: A theme to switch to if the theme to delete is active.
 Required if the theme to delete is active.
--   _newThemeSearchTerm_ `?string`: A search term to use if the new theme is not findable by its slug.
+-   _settings.newThemeSearchTerm_ `?string`: A search term to use if the new theme is not findable by its slug.

 <a name="disableFocusLossObservation" href="#disableFocusLossObservation">#</a> **disableFocusLossObservation**